IBM/BluePic/README.md

 #### 6. Update `BluePic-Server/config.json` file

 You should now update the credentials for each one of the services listed in the `BluePic-Server/config.json` file.
 Doing so will allow you to run the Kitura-based server locally for development and testing purposes.
+You will find placeholders in the `config.json` file (e.g. `<username>`, `<projectId>`) for each of the credential values that should be provided.

 Remember that you can obtain the credentials for each service listed in the `config.json` file by accessing your application's page on Bluemix and clicking on the `Show Credentials` twisty found on each of the service instances bound to the BluePic app.